gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## HelloSimObject

-We will start building our first `SimObject` called `HelloSimObject` and look at one of the `SimObject` files.
+We will start building our first `SimObject` called `HelloSimObject`, and we will look at one of the `SimObject` files.

 <!-- Fill in these steps -->
 We will start with the following steps.